 What is an advertising plan?

-An advertising plan outlines the strategies you’ll use to reach your target audience and achieve your advertising goals.
-In it, you’ll outline the channels you’ll use, key messaging, and required budget — all of the elements and information you need to enact your advertising strategy.
+An advertising plan outlines you strategies to reach your target audience and achieve your advertising goals.
+In it, you’ll summarize the channels you’ll use, critical messaging, and required budget — all of the elements and information you need to enact your advertising strategy.

 Advertising Plan Template